Semitic people

-The first depiction of historical ethnology of the world separated into the biblical sons of Noah: Semites, Hamites and Japhetites.
-Gatterer's Einleitung in die Synchronistische Universalhistorie (1771) explains his view that modern history has shown the truth of the biblical prediction of Japhetite supremacy.
+In his 1771 book Introduction to Synchronic Universal History (German: Einleitung in die Synchronistische Universalhistorie) Johann Christoph Gatterer depicts the first historical ethnology of the world separated into the biblical sons of Noah: Semites, Hamites, and Japhetites.
+Gatterer's view is that modern history has shown the truth of the biblical prediction of Japhetite supremacy.
 Click the image for a transcription of the text.